-- Slowly open the jack release valve to lower the vehicle until tire is resting on the ground. - Tighten the wheel nuts in a crosswise pattern, as specified, with a torque wrench.
-For tire pressure and wheel bolt torque procedures, see the Mercedes-Benz Sprinter Van Operator's Manual. - Remove the jack and stow. - Check the tire pressure.
-For tire pressures see the Mercedes-Benz Sprinter Operator's Manual. - Retighten the wheel nuts to the specified torque with a torque wrench after a distance of approximately 30 miles.
+- Slowly open the jack release valve to lower the vehicle until tire is resting on the ground. - Tighten the wheel fasteners in a crisscross pattern, as specified, with a torque wrench.
+For wheel fastener torque procedures, see the Mercedes-Benz Sprinter Van Operator's Manual. - · Remove the jack and stow. - Check the tire pressure.
+For tire pressures see the vehicle manufacturing tag on the driver's door jam of your touring coach; also see Specifications on page 4-3. - Torque wheel fasteners immediately after reinstalling a wheel and again after 30 miles.

-Only certain tires meeting the tire size/load/speed index ratings contained in the Tire Pressure

-Tables, found in the Index Section of the Mercedes-Benz Sprinter's Operators or Owner's Manual, are certified to conform to FMVSS 120 for the Sprinter Vehicle.
-Please check the sidewalls of your originally-equipped tires for specific makes/ sizes, and speed load ratings when you need to replace your tires.
+Only certain tires meeting the tire size/load/ speed index ratings contained in the Tire Pressure Tables, found in the Index Section of the Mercedes-Benz Sprinter's Operators or Owner's Manual, are certified to conform to FMVSS 120 for the Sprinter Vehicle.
+Please check the sidewalls of your originally-equipped tires for specific makes/sizes, and speed load ratings when you need to replace your tires.
 To prevent accident, injury, or possible death, use only the correct tires for your tire replacement.

-Wheel Bolt Tightening
+Wheel Bolt/Lug Nut Tightening